ignatov/intellij-erlang/README.md

 ## Change log

+### Version 0.3.2
+* New quick-fixes: export function, introduce record, introduce record field
+* Multi-reference for functions: ability to go to the function definition with mismatched arity
+* Better parsing, highlighting, completion and formatting
+* Bugfixes

 ### Version 0.3.1
 * New fast parsing
 * Highlighting for .config and .rebar files
 * Live templates (thanks to Volodymyr Kyrychenko)
 * New icons (thanks to Volodymyr Kyrychenko)
-* Formatter impovement
+* Formatter improvements
 * Bugfixes

 ### Version 0.3:
 * Better completion
 * Record fields support
-* Formatter impovement
+* Formatter improvements
 * New file templates for 'New File' action
 * Bugfixes